iamphuc/Deterministic-Linear-Programming/README.md

 Further, drawing on his experience that people who book a 1-night package spend much more money at the sailing events (i.e., food, souvenirs, etc), the mayor instructs the hotel management to assign at least 100 rooms to the 1-night package.

+*Side note: At this point, I encourage readers to think about the problem by themselves.
+Even if you can't come up with the analytical approach on your own, it's still good becoming aware of what goes into the problem.
+The following collapsed sections will guide you through how I and my partner tackled this problem.*